tommimaki/Sign-up-Form/README.md

 # Sign-up-Form
-A sign-up form using html and CSS
+A sign-up form using html, CSS and JS